null

 You will need:

-• Twelve people who are willing and generally available to play monthly, and able to "host" one month out of the year.
-(Keep in mind that if you cannot locate twelve people, then simply start your group with eight).
-Sets of four people work best in this game, so feel free to get a group started and then once you're established, if you find four more people who'd like to join, you can just add them in.
+• Twelve people who are willing and generally available to play monthly, and able to host one month out of the year.
+(Keep in mind that if you can't locate twelve people, then you can simply start your group with eight).
+Sets of four people work best in this game, so feel free to get a group started and then once you're established and you find four more people who'd like to join, you can just add them in.

 • Some people who are willing to be a substitute for the times when one (or more) of the regular members are unable to attend.
 It's good to have at least three to four substitutes, but more can be helpful.
 Also, when the opportunities arise for substitutes, it's a good idea to call on different substitutes so they're all given a chance to play sometime during the year.